 5 Hair loss

-While stress is associated with hair loss especially in women, sometimes nutritional deficiency is implicated.
+While stress is associated with hair loss, especially in women, sometimes nutritional deficiency is implicated.
 Studies have shown that some conditions such as alopecia areata are significant when vitamin D is low.

 6 Bone loss

-Vitamin D is important in bone metabolism and absorption of calcium from food which is required for building strong bones.
+Vitamin D is important in bone metabolism and the absorption of calcium from food which is required for building strong bones.

 Vitamin D and mineral deficiency are common, especially in postmenopausal and menopausal women a 2015 study published in the Journal of Midlife finds found.
 Bone density issues tend to result in more fractures in women in menopause and post-menopause.
-It is important to discuss your vitamin D needs with your doctor to ensure optimal vitamin D level.
+It is important to discuss your vitamin D needs with your doctor to ensure optimal vitamin D levels.

 7 Feeling run down and fatigued